ChenHongruixuan/SRGCAE/README.md

 ```

 ## Dataset
 This repo contains the Shuguang dataset.
 The homogeneous dataset, Hanyang dataset has been open-sourced.
 You can download it [here](http://sigma.whu.edu.cn/resource.php).

-The Texas dataset can be downloaded from Professor Michele Volpi's [webpage](https://sites.google.com/site/michelevolpiresearch/home).
+The Texas dataset can be downloaded from Prof. Michele Volpi's [webpage](https://sites.google.com/site/michelevolpiresearch/home).

 ## Citation